obrhubr/shiftago-py/README.md

 The rules are availiable under [https://de.wikipedia.org/wiki/Shiftago](https://de.wikipedia.org/wiki/Shiftago).

 TLDR: The game is played on a 7x7 board.
 The goal of the game is to align 4 pieces vertically, horizontally or diagonally.
 The players push in their pieces from the side, shifting the whole column or line in the process.
-There is also an "Extreme Mode".
-In this mode the goal is to get 10 points as fast as possible.
-If 4 pieces are aligned, they are removed from the field and 0 points are awarded.
-If the line is longer however points are awarded.

 ### Usage

-I used this library to implement my AlphaZero AI to play Shiftago: [github.com/obrhubr/alpha-shiftago](https://www.github.com/obrhubr/alpha-shiftago)
+Run `main.py` to play against a basic minimax algorithm.

 ### The implementation

-The library provides a `SimpleShiftagoGame` and `ExtremeShiftagoGame` object.
-They implement the corresponding gamemodes.
-They provides the `move` method.
-You need to provide a number, corresponding to the spot on which to insert the piece.
+The library provides a `Shiftago` object, which implements the game.
+Players have to implement the move method, which is called to get their move and passed to the game object, which updates state.

+The following moves are possible.
+Each number corresponds to the direction from which you push in your marble.

 ```
        0  1  2  3  4  5  6